Thomas-Bezy/Website/content/authors/admin/_index.md

 - Visitors
 ---

-I am Thomas Bézy, third year PhD candidate at the Paris School of Economics under the supervision of <a href=https://www.parisschoolofeconomics.eu/fr/millock-katrin/>Katrin Millock</a> and <a href=https://lucaschancel.com/>Lucas Chancel</a>.
+I am Thomas Bézy, fourth year PhD candidate at the Paris School of Economics under the supervision of <a href=https://www.parisschoolofeconomics.eu/fr/millock-katrin/>Katrin Millock</a> and <a href=https://lucaschancel.com/>Lucas Chancel</a>.
 My research is centered on <b>inequalities on the housing market, with a particular focus on adaptation to climate change.</b> I am also a research fellow at the <a href=https://inequalitylab.world/en/>World Inequality Lab</a>. <br>

 You can find my <a href=files/CV_052025.pdf><u>CV here</a></u>, contact me using this email address: <u>thomas.bezy[at]psemail.eu</u> and find my publications and working papers below.